MaxKruse/TabletDriver/README.md

 [![Actions Status](https://github.com/InfinityGhost/TabletDriver/workflows/Build/badge.svg)](https://github.com/InfinityGhost/TabletDriver/actions)

+# Fork for additional Development

+This repository is a fork from InfinityGhost, as he deprecated his fork for another OpenSource variant of a tablet driver.

 # TabletDriver

 This is a low latency graphics tablet driver that is meant to be used with rhythm game [osu!](https://osu.ppy.sh/home)